What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Approach

-where $P^C$ is the prompt to guide GPT-4.
-To save the cost of invoking LLM APIs, we carefully design a long prompt to guide GPT-4 for synthesizing three high-quality instructions at one time, while guaranteeing instruction diversity, as follows:

-By incorporating specific requirements and in-context demonstrations in $P^C$, we can reduce the probability of synthesizing instructions that are too simple or include irrelevant information.
+where $P^C$ is the prompt for cross-modal reasoning instructions.
+We carefully design the prompt to instruct GPT-4 to synthesize three instructions simultaneously, while guaranteeing instruction diversity.
+By incorporating specific requirements and in-context demonstrations into $P^C$, we can reduce the probability of synthesizing instructions that are too simple or contain irrelevant information.
+The prompt is shown in Figure~\ref{fig:cm_reasoning_prompt} of the Appendix.

-\subsubsection{Outside-knowledge Reasoning Instruction}
+\subsubsection{Outside-knowledge Reasoning Instruction.}

-In addition to understanding the visual semantics in the image, MLLMs are also required to master world knowledge and commonsense to help understand intricate relations in complex tasks.
-Similar to cross-modal reasoning instructions in Section~\ref{sec:cross_modal_reasoning_instruction}, we also adhere to the process of image selection followed by instruction generation to synthesize the outside-knowledge reasoning instructions.
+In addition to understanding the visual semantics of an image, MLLMs also require world knowledge and common sense to help understand complex relationships in complex tasks.
+Following the process in Section~\ref{sec:cross_modal_reasoning_instruction}, we employ image selection and instruction generation for synthesizing outside-knowledge reasoning instructions.

-\paragraph{Image Selection.} To synthesize the outside-knowledge reasoning instructions, we are required to obtain more detailed information about the objects in the image~(\eg, the brand of the T-shirt), to help accurately grasp the relative and informative outside knowledge (\eg, price of the T-shirt).
-Therefore, we select Visual Genome~\cite{krishna-2017-ijcv-visual} as the image source, as it contains the annotation of 21 objects on average per image and each object has a caption that provides a detailed background knowledge about it.
-We find that annotations associated with multiple objects within an image are often coarse-grained, lacking the fine-grained information necessary to create sophisticated outside-knowledge reasoning instructions.
-Therefore, we establish a threshold (\eg, 7) and remove the images containing more objects than the specified threshold number.
+\paragraph{Image Selection.} To synthesize outside-knowledge reasoning instructions, we require detailed object information from images~(\eg the brand of a T-shirt) to capture outside knowledge~(\eg the price of the T-shirt).
+We select Visual Genome~\cite{krishna-2017-ijcv-visual} as the image source, which provides an average annotation of 21 objects per image, each with a corresponding caption.
+However, if an image contains an excessive number of object annotations, these annotations often lack detailed information about individual objects, which is essential for the generation of outside-knowledge reasoning instructions.
+Hence, we set a threshold (\eg 7) and remove images exceeding this limit to ensure quality.